SHOP

 Still, it can wade through 60cm of water, which is 10cm more than the BMW X3 and 20cm more than the Volvo XC60.

-Although it’s one of the cheapest Land Rovers, it still comes standard with luxuries like a heated windscreen, which is great for speeding up defrosting and deicing, a reversing camera, and heated front seats.
+Although it’s one of the cheapest Land Rovers, it still comes with luxuries as standard, like a heated windscreen (great for speeding up defrosting and de-icing), a reversing camera, and heated front seats.

 Adding to its appeal as a mid-size family SUV is its five-star Euro NCAP rating and spacious interior, including a large boot space that’s usable even with all seven seats in place.